 #1 Reason Why You’re Still Bloated

 Let’s get real—bloating is the worst.
 That uncomfortable, swollen feeling can ruin your day, and it feels like no matter what you do, it just won’t go away.
 You might have tried cutting out certain foods, adding probiotics, or drinking more water.
-But what if I told you the root cause of your bloating could be constipation?
+But what if I told you that most common root cause of bloating that I see in practice = constipation.

 But First, What Exactly Is Considered Constipation?